torchbox/wagtail-grapple/docs/general-usage/preview.rst

 Add the following Django Channels configuration to your settings.
 This tells Django Channels that you want to add a channel layer that points to Grapple and you want to use the 'in-memory' backend.
-You will want to research different Channel backends to see which one works best for your production enviroment: https://channels.readthedocs.io/en/1.x/backends.html
+You will want to research different Channel backends to see which one works best for your production environment: https://channels.readthedocs.io/en/1.x/backends.html

 ::